Rezső Somlai

-Rezső Somlai-Stolzparth (1911 – 1983) was a Hungarian footballer, who was in Hungary squad at the 1934 FIFA World Cup.
+Rezső Somlai-Stolzparth (22 May 1911 – 19 October 1983) was a Hungarian footballer, who was in Hungary squad at the 1934 FIFA World Cup.

-He played as a midfielder for Ferencvárosi TC, OGC Nice, Kispesti FC, Olympique Alès, Red Star and Ujvideki AC.
+He played as a midfielder for Ferencváros, Nice, Kispesti FC, Olympique Alès, Red Star and Ujvideki AC.

 He managed Bulgaria and Levski Sofia.
-As coach of Levski, he won a Double by winning the Bulgarian championship in 1949 and the Bulgarian Cup in the same 1949 year, finished the 1948–49 season unbeaten in both competitions as well.
+As coach of Levski, he won a double by winning the Bulgarian championship in 1949 and the Bulgarian Cup in the same 1949 year, finished the 1948–49 season unbeaten in both competitions as well.